Still wondering how to save the most money on exchange rates and transfer fees when sending money to the Philippines?

 Combination Fees

 Combination fees are what a company like PayPal would charge you.
-They charge you $0.99 flat fee along with a 2.5% fee to convert your currency into Pesos.
+They may charge you US$0.99 flat fee along with a 2.5% fee to convert your currency into Pesos.

 Exchange Rates